abdelaziz-mahdy/video_player_media_kit/README.md

 ### iOS (replace original video_player with media_kit one)

 1. The minimum supported iOS version is 13.0,set IPHONEOS_DEPLOYMENT_TARGET to 13.0 in `ios\Runner.xcodeproj\project.pbxproj`
-2. Just add this package in case you set iosUseMediaKit to true in initVideoPlayerMediaKitIfNeeded
+2. Just add this package in case you set iosUseMediaKit to true in initVideoPlayerCrossPlatformIfNeeded

 ```yaml
 dependencies: